Go from no AI to AI that builds its own agents.

 Your credentials.
 Your permissions.
 Their guardrails.

-(In tech terms: per-user execution context with credential scoping at org, department, and user level.)
+(In tech terms: per-agent system prompts, tool policies, context file injection, and credential scoping at org, department, and user level.)

-They don't just do tasks — they run your processes.
+They don't just do tasks — they run your workflows.

-Define the steps, choose who handles each one — an agent, a model, or a person — and set the rules for when work moves forward.
+Define a workflow: the steps, who handles each one — an agent, a model, or a person — and the rules for when work moves between them.
 Your agents move work through each stage as they finish.
 When something needs a human decision, they flag it and wait.
 Otherwise, they keep going.

 Check the dashboard when you want a pulse, or don't.
-The work doesn't stop either way.
+The workflow doesn't stop either way.

-You manage the process.
+You manage the workflow.
 They do the work.

 (In tech terms: multi-stage workflows with agent-driven state transitions and human-in-the-loop escalation.)